 Roundhay Park

-It’s a fact often unrepeated (not least by us), but Roundhay Park is one of the very biggest urban parks in Europe.
+It’s a fact often repeated (not least by us), but Roundhay Park is one of the very biggest urban parks in Europe.
 It is the very lungs of Leeds, and it holds family delights aplenty.

 What?
 700 acres of unbeatable parkland.